What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 Role-based access

-Employees only see products approved for their job function, which can help limit incorrect orders and unnecessary replacements.
+Employees only see products approved for their job function, which helps limit incorrect orders and unnecessary replacements.

 Program visibility